AroojiNO/Drone-Show-Prototype/README.md

 ## Overview

-**Drone Show Prototype** is a Java Swing application that simulates drone light formations by animating a swarm of dots transitioning between shapes derived from image masks.
+**Drone-Show-Prototype** is a Java Swing application that simulates drone light formations by animating a swarm of dots transitioning between shapes derived from image masks.
 It samples dark pixels from a series of images, creates `Dot` objects, and smoothly animates their positions and colors to mimic choreographed aerial displays.

 ## Features